Diligend launches Live Profiles, a unique tool for institutional investors and investment consultants that automatically sorts, structures, and...

 Automating the process brings numerous benefits, which are calculated not only in resource and cost savings but also in reduced mistakes, increased security level, and higher efficiency of the process in general.

 Diligend is a web-based, all-in-one solution that digitizes and automates investment manager due diligence and monitoring processes.
-To find out more about tools for fund manager monitoring, contact us on firstname.lastname@example.org or via our contact form.
-We’ll be happy to answer all your inquires.
+To find out more about tools for fund manager monitoring, please contact us.